 To contact Neil please email; firstname.lastname@example.org

 In 2018 I was asked to write and direct a BBC News promo for a new BBC News show called Afternoon Live featuring Simon McCoy, Louise Lear, Rachel Horne and Hugh Woozencroft.
 All of the steadicam shots were done on a Sony Alpha A7Sii with a Cam TV gimbal.
 All the locked off shots were on a Canon C300.
 It was great working with Simon and his team and we managed to get everything we needed in only four hours of filming and running around.

 Fast turnaround shoot for a BBC Arts series called The Art of Directing.
 The production team were about to shoot the amazingly talented Cush Jumbo (The Good Wife and now The Good Fight) doing the links for the first two episodes.
 I had three days to put a script together, get it past marketing and editorial and make sure the concept could be captured in 30 minutes.
 We shot in the very quaint and almost Dickensian Sands Films Studios in Rotherhithe.
 It’s like a miniature old musical hall venue with very nineteenth century exteriors.

-The look is down to the D.o.P/camera operator Justin Evans.
-Smoke machine, key light and a Sony PMW F5 on a Libec Jib Arm.
+Huge thanks to camera operator Justin Evans and his smoke machine, key light and Sony PMW F5 on a Libec Jib Arm.
 He did an amazing job as did Paul Callaghan in the edit suite.

 BBC One marketing wanted to give a little treat to the audience waiting for the new series of Our Girl to begin so they asked BBC Creative Charlotte Humphreys to come up with an iPlayer tease that sees character Georgie Lane, played by Michelle Keegan, chatting to her boyfriend online from an army camp in Kenya.